Anita Frew: Early life

-Frew graduated from University of Strathclyde.
+Frew graduated from the University of Strathclyde.
 She also earned a master of research in Philosophy from the University of London.

 Career

-On graduation she joined Royal Bank of Scotland, before moving to Scottish Provident where she served as Head of UK Investment.
-Frew then became Director of Corporate Development at WPP plc.
+On graduation she joined Royal Bank of Scotland, before moving to Scottish Provident where she was head of UK Investment.

+Frew became Director of Corporate Development at WPP plc.
 She also founded an investor relations consultancy, Frew McMaster.

 She progressed to become a non-executive director of various commercial organisations including WPP plc and Northumbrian Water as well as Non-Executive Chairman of Victrex and pro bono non-executive director roles in various artistic organisations, including the Donmar Warehouse and the Gate Theatre.

 Frew was appointed Dame Commander of the Order of the British Empire (DBE) in the 2023 New Year Honours for services to business and the economy.